marcelharing/marcelharing/README.md

 👋 Hi, I’m Marcel.
-I work most of the time with geodata.
+I work most of the time with geodata and like Python.

 <sub>git add (file)</sub>